bugs181/MediaChannel/README.md

 The primary objective is to make the web more open and accessible regardless of the software or device that people use.

-Motto: People need to see past what it is for what it can be.
+Motto: People need to see past what it is, for what it can be.

 # Examples:
   * Watch content from flash websites on your AppleTV.